365businessdev/docs/docs/en-us/365-business-proxy-application/plugins/print.md

----
-title: Print Plugin
+# Print Plugin
----

-The **Print** plugin in 365 business Proxy Application offers the possibility to access images from the local file system, as well as available network drives or UNC paths.
+The **Print Plugin** of the 365 business Proxy Application enables the printing of PDF documents.

+It is one of the **Standard Plugins** and can be installed directly via the **Proxy Application Clients** page in Microsoft Dynamics 365 Business Central.

 <div class="alert alert-notice">
     <i class="fa-light fa-hand-point-up fa-lg"></i>
-    <strong>Good to know</strong> Are you looking for a fully integrated connection to your local printer infrastructure in Microsoft Dynamics 365 Business Central?
-Do you want to connect regular printers or label printers and control them natively from Microsoft Dynamics 365 Business Central?
+    <strong>Good to know</strong>
+	Are you looking for a <b>fully integration</b> of your local printer infrastructure in <b>Microsoft Dynamics 365 Business Central</b>?<br>
+	Would you like to connect regular printers or label printers and control them natively from Microsoft Dynamics 365 Business Central?<br><br>
-    <br>Then <a href="https://365businessdev.com/produkte-loesungen/365-business-print-agent/" target="_blank">365 business Print Agent</a> is the right solution for you!
+	Then <a href="https://365businessdev.com/produkte-loesungen/365-business-print-agent/" target="_blank">365 business Print Agent</a> is the right solution for you!<br>
 	Find out more and <a href="https://calendly.com/365businessdev" target="_blank">book a free, no-obligation demonstration</a>.
 </div>

-The Print Plugin is one of the standard plugins of 365 business Proxy Application and can be installed directly via the **Proxy Application Clients** page.
+---

+## AL integration

+All functions are provided via the code unit `bdev.PRX Proxy Application` (ID 5523630).

 ## Functions

-## Objects

-The following procedures are available through `bdev.PRX Proxy Application` codeunit (ID 5523630).

 ### Print (*Print*)